 Celebration of the World Veterinary Day was started in 2000 as an annual celebration of the veterinary professionals.

 This day is celebrated to promote animal health and welfare.
 This day focused on the realisation that animals and men live interconnected lives, so their existence depends on each other.

 World Veterinary Association (WVA) organise a congress in different parts of the world at the gap of every two years.

 The actions of this association are mainly focused on the mitigation of climate change effects, responsible and wise use of natural resources, and ensure proper disposal of medicines.

 The WVA organise several meetings and seminars to discuss new findings and share knowledge related to the safeguard our environment for future generations and ensure the co-existence of the human and animals.

-The WVA and Global Animal Medicines Association also gives an annual award to a World Veterinary Association member working alone or with other groups.
+The WVA and Global Animal Medicines Association also give an annual award to a World Veterinary Association member working alone or with other groups.
 This award is given to only those whose work/contribution is found as per the theme of the WVA.
-This award includes a sum of $2,500.

 The World Veterinary Day 2020 Application for Award

 The theme of World Veterinary Day 2020 is “Environmental protection for improving animal and human health.”
 So this year the award will be given to the best contributor in the field of Environmental protection.

 World Veterinary Day Award, 2020 was given to Indian Veterinary Association- Kerala.
 75 WVD activities are organised by them to raise awareness and support the year's theme.